slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You know you’re good at something when you switch from making decisions with your conscious mind to making decisions with your instincts."
 -- Naval Ravikant*

-> *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
--- Robyn Dawes*

 > *"Amateurs play for tricks, masters play for position."
 -- pystack@hn*

-> *"Don’t play what’s there, play what’s not there."
--- Miles Davis*

-> *"This has always been a motto of mine: Attempt the impossible in order to improve your work."
--- Bette Davis*

-> *"Some people will never learn anything, for this reason, because they understand everything too soon."
--- Alexander Pope*

-> *"I’m no genius.
-I’m smart in spots but I stay around those spots."
--- Tom Watson Sr.*

 > *"Quality is remembered long after the price is forgotten."
 -- Gucci*